khananamahmad3-max/anamkhan.github.io/_pages/research.md

 <p>
 My research sits at the intersection of Human-Computer Interaction (HCI) and Applied Machine Learning, guided by two core questions: <em>how can user interfaces be augmented with intelligence to support interaction?</em> and <em>what insights about human behavior can be derived from interaction and sensor data?</em>
-To address these questions, my work spans <strong>multimodal and implicit interaction</strong>, <strong>intelligent and adaptive interfaces</strong>, <strong>reading and note-taking in digital environments</strong>, <strong>physiological user modeling</strong>, and <strong>creativity support tools</strong> — with the goal of designing systems that are both technically robust and human-centered.
+To address these questions, my work spans <em>multimodal and implicit interaction</em>, <em>intelligent and adaptive interfaces</em>, <em>reading and note-taking in digital environments</em>, <em>physiological user modeling</em>, and <em>creativity support tools</em> — with the goal of designing systems that are both technically robust and human-centered.
 </p>

 <hr style="margin:40px 0;">